rpires71/milestone1/README.md

 ---

 ### Work Experience

-Tile layout summarising roles, achievements, and responsibilities across education and IT.
+By using an easy-to-digest tile layout, this page will showcase my career history.
+Each section highlights my roles, achievements, and responsibilities across development, IT support, tutoring, and teaching.
+It also demonstrates my versatility and experience in different contexts.

 <details>
 <summary><strong>View wireframes (Desktop / Tablet / Mobile)</strong></summary>